15 Things to Do in Kobe

-On January 17, 1995, an earthquake with a scale of 7 magnitudes occurred in the southern part of Hyogo prefecture — which includes Kobe.
-This museum was built to tell stories about the earthquake experience — how did it happen and how did it affect the people.
-There were displays of photos, documents, and other memorable things from the incident days.
-Other than the display, this museum also offers a simulation room with a documentary movie and a learning corner with a database of natural disasters all over the world.
+On January 17, 1995, an earthquake with a magnitude of 7 occurred in the southern part of Hyogo prefecture — which includes Kobe.
+This museum was built to tell stories about the earthquake experience — how did it happen and how did it affect the people here.
+There are lots of displays of photos, documents, and other memorable things from the time of the incident.
+Other than the displays, this museum also offers a simulation room with a documentary movie and a learning corner with a database of natural disasters all over the world.

-A modern museum in the HAT area of Kobe, Hyogo Prefectural Museum of Arts exhibits sculptures, prints, paintings, and other kinds of art inside its three stories building.
-The minimalist and contemporary style of the museum is designed by Tadao Ando, a famous Japanese architect.
+A modern museum in the HAT area of Kobe, Hyogo Prefectural Museum of Arts exhibits sculptures, prints, paintings, and other kinds of art inside its three-story building.
+The minimalist and contemporary style of the museum was designed by Tadao Ando, a famous Japanese architect.

 3. Explore Sake Breweries in Nada District

 Nada District is Japan's best sake producing region.
-There are a lot of sake producers who open their place for tourism to see the sake brewing process.
+There are a lot of sake producers who open their doors for tourists to see the sake brewing process.
 Some of them also have a museum with free admission.
 In addition, you may also try the sake samples offered by some shops along the district.

-Kitano-cho is an area where a lot of European merchant houses are in.
+Kitano-cho is an area with a lot of European merchant houses.
 The area itself feels like the “European side of Japan”, with western style old houses, classic street lamps, and flowers everywhere.
-Other than various merchant houses that a visitor can get into, this area also offers a TrickArt Museum, where you can strike a pose in front of a 3D drawing.
+Other than various merchant houses that a visitor can enter, this area also offers a TrickArt Museum, where you can strike a pose in front of a 3D drawing.

-Talking about shopping, in the center of the city, there is a shopping street providing various shops — souvenirs, clothes, books, restaurants, cafes — pretty much everything you need.
+Talking about shopping, in the center of the city, there is a shopping street with a wide variety of shops — souvenirs, clothes, books, restaurants, cafes — pretty much everything you need.
 The street is said to be similar to Shinsaibashi in Osaka or Ginza in Tokyo.

 On the opposite side of Rokko Mountain, there is a famous hot spring named Arima Onsen.
 In this historical hot spring, there are two types of hot spring waters: the Kinsen (gold water) that is said to be good for skin and muscle problems, and the Ginsen (silver water) that is said to be a cure for muscle and joint problems.

 Kobe Harborland is a shopping and entertainment district near to Kobe Port.
-The feature of the shopping district includes a Ferris wheel, Anpanman Museum, Gaslight Street (lit up in the evenings), and Renga Soko — a collection of 19th-century brick warehouses.
+The shopping district includes a Ferris wheel, Anpanman Museum, Gaslight Street (lit up in the evenings), and Renga Soko — a collection of 19th-century brick warehouses.

-Located in a reclamation area, inside Meriken Park there is a spacious area where you can enjoy the breeze from the sea, a memorial statue for The Great Hanshin Earthquake, and a preserved area from the earthquake incident that has not changed since the incident day.
-It is also a home of Kobe Port Tower and Kobe Maritime Museum, both are an iconic architecture that will be lit up at night time.
+Located in a reclamation area, inside Meriken Park there is a spacious area where you can enjoy the breeze from the sea, a memorial statue for the Great Hanshin Earthquake, and a preserved area from the earthquake incident that has not changed since the incident day.
+It is also the home of Kobe Port Tower and Kobe Maritime Museum, both of which have iconic architecture that is lit up at night time.

-Freundlieb is a long established bakery in Kobe.
-Located inside an old church that renovated into a café, Freundlieb has such classic western ambiance.
-The menu includes coffee, sandwich, cakes, and lots choices of bread.
+Freundlieb is a long-established bakery in Kobe.
+Located inside an old church that was renovated into a café, Freundlieb has such classic western ambiance.
+The menu includes coffee, sandwiches, cakes, and lots of choices of bread.
 The bread is freshly baked in the factory next to the café.

-If you ever heard about a special beef from Japan named Kobe beef, now you are in the origin city of that famous beef!
-Kobe beef is one of the breeds of Japanese cattle that is said to be best served as a teppanyaki.
-There are lots of restaurants in Kobe serving Kobe beef, one of them is Steak Land.
+If you ever heard about the special beef from Japan named Kobe Beef, now you are in the origin city of that famous beef!
+Kobe beef is one of the breeds of Japanese cattle that is said to be best served as teppanyaki.
+There are lots of restaurants in Kobe serving Kobe beef; one of them is Steak Land.
 Here, the set of Kobe Beef is worth around 6,000 yen.
 If you like juicy meat, do order a medium-rare for an enhanced taste.

-Other than Hokkaido, Kobe is probably one of Japan's best land of desserts.
-If you are in Kitano-cho area, go to Rokko Farm café and try their delicious milk flavoured ice cream.
-Also, try fluffy cheesecake ice cream from Yamagen Kazamidori, near to Weathercock in Kitano-cho.
+Other than Hokkaido, Kobe is probably one of Japan's best places for desserts.
+If you are in the Kitano-cho area, go to Rokko Farm Café and try their delicious milk flavoured ice cream.
+Also, try fluffy cheesecake ice cream from Yamagen Kazamidori, near Weathercock in Kitano-cho.
 For another cheesecake, try Konditorei Kobe, which is said to be the most delicious cheesecake in town.